microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

     `oc get service`

-    You are now ready to create a database, add to the availability group, and add some data to ensure it is being synchronized to secondary replicas.
+    At this point, a SQL Server installation is complete with Always On Availability enabled and created for us.
+In the next module, you will learn how to add a database to the availability group, add data, and then query both the primary and secondary replicas.

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="5-1">5.1 Connect and Query a database in an Availability Group</a></h2>

-In this section, you will learn how to connect, add databases, add data, and query data to replicas in an availability group deployed in OpenShift.
+In this section, you will learn how to connect, add databases, add data, and query data to replicas in an Always On Availability Group deployed in OpenShift.

 <p style="border-bottom: 1px solid lightgrey;"></p>